ElizabethSvit/flask-tutorial/README.md

 ## install the project

-Use pip to install your project in the virtual environment

-`pip install -e .`
+Use pip to install your project in the virtual environment with `pip install -e .`

-Activate the virtual environment

-` . venv/bin/activate`
+Activate the virtual environment with ` . venv/bin/activate`

-Run the app
+Run the app with `flask run`
-`flask run`

 Enjoy blogging.